 · Rotating and zooming the camera is the same as for GlowScript VPython; see above.

 · See the GlowScript VPython Help for documentation.
-The only GlowScript object not yet implemented is the extrusion object.
-Mouse interactions are now fully enabled, including scene.mouse.pick.
+The only GlowScript objects not yet implemented are extrusion, 3D text, and widgets (button, radio, checkbox, slider, menu).
+Mouse interactions are fully enabled, including scene.mouse.pick.
 Keyboard interactions are not yet enabled pending an understanding of the relationship to keyboard inputs being processed by the Jupyter notebook.

 How GlowScript VPython and Jupyter VPython differ from Classic VPython

 · Vectors must be represented as vector(x,y,z) or vec(x,y,z), not as (x,y,z).

 · The name display has been changed to canvas (for technical reasons).

 · The name gdisplay has been changed to graph.

 · curve objects and points objects have a new set of methods.